colinswrath/WindsOfTheNorth/gameplayguide/gameplayguide.markdown

 TODO- Screenshot of skyrim intro

 <div style="margin-left: 4%;margin-right: 4%">
 Creating your character is the first step in starting your Skyrim playthrough.
-Visit the <a href="{{ '/gameplayguide/creatingyourcharacter' | relative_url }}">Creating Your Character</a> page to .
+Visit the <a href="{{ '/gameplayguide/creatingyourcharacter' | relative_url }}">Creating Your Character</a> page to learn more about what has changed.
 </div>

 # [Leveling](./leveling)